-Duane Milligan, P.E., is the director of TxDOT's Construction Division.
+Duane Milligan, P.E., is the director of Construction.

-Following this assignment, he moved to the district's East Dallas Area Office where he managed multiple construction projects, including the Woodall Rodgers Deck Park Project (Klyde Warren Park) and the Woodall Rodgers Extension Project, which incorporated the construction of the Margaret Hunt Hill Signature Bridge designed by Santiago Calatrava.
+He then moved to the district's East Dallas area office where he managed multiple construction projects, including the Woodall Rodgers Deck Park Project (Klyde Warren Park) and the Woodall Rodgers Extension Project, which incorporated the construction of the Margaret Hunt Hill Signature Bridge designed by Santiago Calatrava.

-In August of 2014, Milligan was named director of construction for TxDOT’s Dallas District and served in that capacity until April 2019 when Milligan became deputy director of the Construction Division.
-Milligan won the Luther DeBerry Award for his contributions to the state of Texas in 2018.
+In August 2014, Milligan was named director of construction for TxDOT’s Dallas district and served in that capacity until April 2019 when he became deputy director of the Construction Division.
+He won the Luther DeBerry Award for his contributions to the state of Texas in 2018.

 Milligan earned his bachelor's degree in civil engineering from the University of Texas at Austin in 2000 and then earned his master's degree in civil engineering from the University of Houston.